Welcome to SP! -

 Getting There

 From Hwy 14, about MP 51, turn north on Wind Mt.
 Rd. turning right after 1.4 miles on Girl Scout Rd.
-Another Quarter mile brings you to a small parking area on the right side of the gravel road.
+Another Quarter mile brings you to a small parking area on the right side of the now gravel road.
 The unmarked trailhead is about 200 yards down this road, on the right, opposite a turnout big enough to park one vehicle.
-(You could park here but you can't turn around here so will either have to continue down the very steep and rough road circling the mountain back to Hwy 14 or back up the hill in reverse to get out.)
+(You could park here but you can't turn around here easily so you may have to continue down the steep and rough road circling the mountain back to Hwy 14.

 Red Tape